MCModderAnchor/TACZ/readme.md

     <a href="https://tacwiki.mcma.club/zh/">Wiki</a>
 </p>

-Timeless and Classics Guns Zero is a gun mod for Minecraft Forge 1.20.1.
+Timeless and Classics Guns Zero is a gun mod for Minecraft Fabric 1.21.4.

 ## Notice